linkli-99/linkli-99.github.io/source/about/index.md

 ---
 # About Me

 Hey!
-Welcome to Linkai's personal space.
-I'm currently a worker at Microsoft.
-Before that, I've worked in both Flexport on customs automation and Paulson Institute's digital think tank, MacroPolo, on de-globalization research.
+Welcome to my personal space, where I occasionally post random stuff:) Currently, I'm a worker at Microsoft.
+Before that, I worked as an engineer at Flexport and later at Paulson Institute's think tank, MacroPolo, where I conducted research on geopolitics and trade.
 I graduated from University of Michigan in 2022 where I studied Computer Science.